WafiWadud/line-boil/README.md

 1. **Pre-renders 72 frames** (6 seconds at 12 FPS) off-screen before showing anything.
 2. **Plays those frames**, while a background thread continues generating more frames for seamless playback.

-# TODO: Merge play and gen, also instead of generating a gif for each glyph, render them in realtime, no need for FRAMES as each frame will be generated in realtime too.

 ---

 ## **Features**